 2. Shinjuku Gyoen

-Tokyo’s Shinjuku (新宿) is an area located at the heart of the metropole and full of interesting places to visit.
+Tokyo’s Shinjuku (新宿) is an area located at the heart of the metropolis and full of interesting places to visit.
 Shinjuku is a heaven for those who are interested in nightlife and izakaya bar culture in Japan!
 Head to Kabukicho or Shinjuku Golden gai where you’ll find countless numbers of small but cozy and vibrant izakaya bars.
 You can also find a wide range of entertaining spots such as movie theaters and Karaoke bars which are open around the clock.
 If you want to enjoy Shinjuku during the daytime, visit Shinjuku Gyoen, a peaceful park featuring seasonal flowers and lovely dining spots such as restaurants and cafes in nature.
 Shinjuku Gyoen is an excellent place for you to watch the cherry blossoms in spring and have your very own hanami.
 Enjoy shopping at Isetan Shinjuku Store, or spend a romantic evening with your partner at Tokyo Metropolitan Government Observatories which offers stunning views of the entire city of Tokyo for free!

 Located in between Shibuya and Shinjuku, Harajuku (原宿) is often described as the very center of Japan’s kawaii culture and trendy spots.
 Takeshita Street is the most popular shopping street in Harajuku with a large number of trendy shops and modern facilities lining the narrow street.
 Harajuku is known for its thrift shops and eccentric clothes and you’ll easily spot the famous Harajuku Girls style all around.
 Try fluffy, colorful cotton candy at TOTTY Candy Factory, or spend hours exploring lovely items and fashionable clothing at Cute Cube Harajuku or Laforet Harajuku.
 If you want to visit some historic spots, it is about a 13 min walk from Harajuku station to the hidden Togo Shrine which enshrines Togo Heihachiro, a Japanese naval hero back in the Showa Period (1926-1989).